Question

 Supported

-Ideal when you provided essential backing or resources that enabled others to succeed, particularly in technical or operational contexts
+Ideal when you provided essential backing or resources that enabled others to achieve their goals, particularly in technical or operational contexts

 Collaborated